fdsCG/playground-gx5KoCBa/markdowns/welcome.md

 Unsupervised learning problems can be further grouped into clustering and association problems.

-1. Clustering : It is discovering the inherent grouping in data like grouping the customer by purchasing behaviour
+1. <B>Clustering : </B>It is discovering the inherent grouping in data like grouping the customer by purchasing behaviour
-2. Association : To discover rules that describe large portions of your data, such as people that buy X also tend to buy Y.
+2. <B>Association : </B>To discover rules that describe large portions of your data, such as people that buy X also tend to buy Y.

 # Semi-Supervised Machine Learning